AlexanderKud/Easy-Bitcoin-puzzle-key-scanner/README.md

 # Easy-Bitcoin-puzzle-key-scanner
 a easy private key scanner CPU script that when it detects a specified wallet between a range of private keys ... it will save the wallet info to a txt file....... no backdoors , it can run even offline

+PS: i also uploaded a test for puzzle 66 to see how it works
 ____________________________________________________________________________________________________________________________________
 Please consider donating if you like my script .
 I'm a 17 yo europoor kid from a 3rd world country and this is my first coding attempt

 BTC: 1DibZfR2BCQyPDLvcuiWRMsdyUDwFEtV1
 ____________________________________________________________________________________________________________________________________